PanicInitiative/panicbutton.io/_posts/help/using/0001-01-01-help-using-00-security.md

 If you are using Panic Button in your work, we encourage you to visit our [help section](https://panicbutton.io/help/help-risk.html) on assessing risks and using your mobile phone more safely.
 There is also a list of [suggested resources](https://panicbutton.io/help/help-reading.html) where you can learn about additional tools and strategies to mitigate against the risks of using a mobile phone.

-Further security information about how Panic Button attempts to protect users against different types of adverse situations can be found [here](.
+Further security information about how Panic Button attempts to protect users against different types of adverse situations can be found [here](https://github.com/iilab/PanicButton/blob/master/docs/SECURITY.md).